 These activities will help young people learn more about climate change and its causes and impacts through games, films and discussions.

 These activities will help young people calculate the carbon footprint of the food we eat and learn about food miles.
 They'll also be able to design a low carbon lunchbox and explore local food options.

 These activities will help young people explore barriers and solutions to travelling more sustainably.

-Snapshot of active travel (age 8+) - Cameras at the ready as you explore barriers and solutions to active travel in the community.
-COMING SOON!
+Snapshot of active travel photo activity (age 8+) - Cameras at the ready as you explore barriers and solutions to active travel in the community.

 These activities will help young people to learn about the carbon footprint of our buildings and how we can reduce them.

-Youth club audit (age 10+) - Take a closer look at your youth work setting to see if you can reduce the carbon footprint with this practical activity.
-COMING SOON!
+Youth club audit (age 10+) - Take a closer look at your youth work setting to see if you can reduce the carbon footprint with a variety of practical activities.
+NEW